 Nate:

 How did you become a filmmaker?
+Greg:

 Started off the usual way making home movie scifi with my brother in the UK; I even processed my own 8mm footage, so we had dailies!
 I've worked in science research for many years.
 Some of the work involved making educational material, interviews etc., and I've been writing screenplays for ever.
 With the advent of consumer HD digital, it seemed the time to start producing my own screenplays (since no else wanted to!)